 The global name server also performs the critical task of continuously monitoring changes in node configuration.
 If a node that runs a globally registered process goes down, the name is globally unregistered.
 To this end, the global name server subscribes to nodeup and nodedown messages sent from module net_kernel.
 Relevant Kernel application variables in this context are net_setuptime, net_ticktime, and dist_auto_connect.
 See also kernel(6).

 The name server also maintains a fully connected network.
 For example, if node N1 connects to node N2 (which is already connected to N3), the global name servers on the nodes N1 and N3 ensure that also N1 and N3 are connected.
-If this is not desired, command-line flag -connect_all false can be used (see also erl(1)).
 In this case, the name registration service cannot be used, but the lock mechanism still works.